-A: Cerebral palsy, a disorder that often leads to physical disabilities and cognitive impairments, is caused by damage to the part of the brain that controls movement.
-Injury to the baby’s developing brain at or near the time of birth can cause cerebral palsy.
-Issues like brain hemorrhaging, placental abruption, and uterine rupture can put a baby at risk for severe brain damage that can lead to cerebral palsy.
+Cerebral palsy, a disorder that often leads to physical disabilities and cognitive impairments, is caused by damage to the part of the developing brain that controls movement.
+This damage may occur at or near the time of birth.
+Issues like brain hemorrhaging, placental abruption, and uterine rupture can put a baby at risk for severe brain damage and subsequent cerebral palsy.
 When the brain is injured, it can impair a child’s reflexes, posture, balance, muscle tone, coordination, fine and gross motor skills, and, in some cases, his or her ability to communicate verbally.
-It is important to note that while some conditions increase the risk for cerebral palsy in a child, cerebral palsy is often preventable.
-Medical professionals must recognize and appropriately manage high risk conditions that can make a child more vulnerable to brain injury at birth.
+It is important to note that while some conditions increase the risk for cerebral palsy in a child, it is often preventable.
+Medical professionals must recognize and appropriately manage high-risk conditions that can make a child more vulnerable to brain injury at birth.

 A number of conditions and pregnancy complications can cause cerebral palsy.
 Cerebral palsy often occurs as the result of a traumatic or oxygen-depriving event that leads to brain damage.
 The cerebrum is the part of the brain that is most heavily affected in cases of cerebral palsy, although the cerebellum can also be impacted.
 Because cerebral palsy is a permanent condition, it is crucial that medical professionals recognize its causes, and handle them appropriately.

 The causes of cerebral palsy can be broken down into three categories based on the time in which brain damage occurred.
 These categories are:

 1. Cerebral Palsy from Problematic Development or Oxygen Deprivation (Before Birth)